Pleistoscene/Capstone-Project/README.md

-# MITT NSA630 Capstone Project
+# NSA630 Capstone Project – RAHJ High School Infrastructure

-## Overview

-This repository contains the complete documentation and configuration files for the NSA630 Capstone Project at MITT.
-The goal of this project was to design and implement a functional, secure, and redundant IT infrastructure for a small school environment.
+Welcome to the official repository for the MITT NSA630 Capstone Project by Team Pleistoscene.
+This project showcases the design, configuration, and deployment of a fully functional and secure IT infrastructure for a fictional high school, RAHJ High.

-## Scenario
+## Project Overview

-A new small school requires a complete IT infrastructure.
-The solution must provide:
-- Internet access
-- Directory services (Active Directory)
+This capstone project demonstrates our ability to plan, implement, and secure a real-world network for a small educational institution.
+Key components include:

+- Network topology and VLAN segmentation
+- Redundant routing with HSRP and NAT failover
-- DNS and DHCP
+- Active Directory, DNS, and DHCP on Windows Server 2025
-- Email services
-- Website
-- Network segmentation and VLANs
+- Web and email services hosted internally
-- Redundancy at Layer 2 and Layer 3
+- Group Policy Objects for centralized management
-- Security hardening and access control
+- Switch and router security hardening
-- Secured GPO's
+- Internal Apache-based website (rahj.ca)

-## Technologies Used
+## 🛠 Technologies Used

-- 2 Cisco Routers & 4 Switches (Configured via CLI)
+- Cisco Routers & Switches (CLI-based)
-- Windows Server 2025 (Standard Desktop Experience)
+- Windows Server 2025 (GUI)
-- Ubuntu 24.04 LTS
+- Ubuntu 24.04 LTS (Apache2 Web Server)
-- 2 School PC Towers (DC-01 && FS-01)
-- 1 TP-Link Wifi Router
+- Proxmox VE (Virtualization)
+- Microsoft Exchange Server
+- Group Policy Management Console (GPMC)
+- GoDaddy DNS Management
+- GitHub for documentation

+## Key Features

+- **Security Hardening**: ACLs, SSH-only access, banner warnings, port security, and GPO restrictions
+- **Redundancy**: HSRP-enabled routers with NAT redundancy for failover
+- **Segmentation**: VLANs assigned for Students, Staff, IT, Servers, Classrooms, Library, Lab, and Guest Wi-Fi
+- **Monitoring**: Security auditing via GPOs and centralized logging
+- **Web & Email Hosting**: SSL-enabled Apache site hosted on Ubuntu VM; Microsoft Exchange handling email under `rahj.ca`

+## 🌐 Domain

+- **Internal**: RAHJ.local (AD DS domain)
+- **External**: rahj.ca (DNS hosted by GoDaddy, points to web/email services)

-## Team
+## 👥 Team Pleistoscene

-- Aaron Queskekapow – Lead Network Designer & Sysadmin
+- **Aaron Queskekapow** – Lead Infrastructure & Systems
+- *(other members here and their roles)*

+## How to Use

+This repository is designed for educational demonstration purposes.
+Config files and documentation can be reused for labs, IT infrastructure templates, or future learning environments.
+Ensure appropriate modifications are made for production environments.

 ## License

-This project is part of an educational assignment and is not licensed for commercial use.
+This project is for academic use under MITT guidelines.
+No commercial use without written permission.